Pathala Pathala

-"Pathala Pathala" is an Indian Tamil-language song composed by Anirudh for the soundtrack of Vikram.
-The song was written and sung by Kamal Haasan The song lyrical version was released on 11 May 2022 through the record label Sony Music India, while the full video song was released on 1 July 2022.
+"Pathala Pathala" is an Indian Tamil-language song composed by Anirudh, written and sung by Kamal Haasan, for the soundtrack of the 2022 film Vikram.
+The song lyrical version was released on 11 May 2022 through the record label Sony Music India, while the full video song was released on 1 July 2022.

 The song was also released in Telugu as "Mathuga Mathuga", with lyrics written by Chandrabose and in Hindi as "Badle Badle" with lyrics written by Raqueeb Alam which features an extended demo with rap verses performed by Raftaar and Haasan too sang himself for the dubbed versions also.
 Haasan revealed the song as "one of his favourites from the album".

 Composition

-Both Anirudh and Kamal have collaborated for Indian 2, although the film is yet to be released.
-As a result, this marks the first collaboration of Anirudh with Kamal, and also marks his second collaboration with Lokesh Kanagaraj after Master.
+Both Anirudh and Kamal have collaborated for Indian 2, the film was released in July 2024.
+As a result, this marks the second collaboration of Anirudh with Kamal, and also marks his second collaboration with Lokesh Kanagaraj after Master.
 Kamal himself wrote the lyrics after previously doing the same for so many of the songs like "Raja Kaiya Vacha" and "Sandhu Pottu".

 According to reports, it is a kuthu number, also featuring lines about politics and social issues.
 The lyrics of the song are in Madras Tamil slang.
 The song was recorded during May 2022 at Anirudh's Albuquerque Records studio in Chennai.